agence-tbd/KibokoArmageddonBundle/README.md

 ====================
 Huu?? can Armageddon be done twice??

-In fact if you look at the code, when running `composer install`, it runs `compsoer install --no-dev --optimize-autoloader` As we've added `kiboko/armageddon` to require-dev, it is not available after running `kiboko:amrageddon`.
+In fact if you look at the code, when running `composer install`, it runs `composer install --no-dev --optimize-autoloader` As we've added `kiboko/armageddon` into require-dev, it is not available after running `kiboko:amrageddon`.

 TODO :
 - Add more exciting options like `--liv`